 Get organized about your eating

-Both your fitness and fiscal life can benefit from some planning and organization.
+Bringing together your health and savings can benefit from some planning and organization.
 One way to eat healthier, reduce food waste and save money is by approaching grocery shopping with an accounting mindset.
 This means taking an inventory of what you have and making a list of what you want before heading to the store.

 Challenge yourself to use items already on-hand in creative ways and to keep weekly grocery totals below a certain amount.
 This approach gameifies shopping and meal planning which can add to both engagement and enjoyment.
 Spending a little extra time to inventory and plan will make it less likely that you impulsively eat out as well, helping you to save even more money.